 The NRCC Center Manager has delegated authority to determine Preparedness Levels 1 and 2.
-The NRCC Center Manager will coordinate with the Northern Rockies Coordinating Group (NRCG) or Multi-Agency Coordinating (MAC) group, when the MAC is activated, to determine Levels 3, 4 and 5.
+The NRCC Center Manager will coordinate with the Northern Rockies Operations Officer to determine Level 3.
+The NRCC Center Manager will coordinate with the Northern Rockies Coordinating Group (NRCG) or Multi-Agency Coordinating (MAC) group, when the MAC is activated, to determine Levels 4 and 5.
 Coordination may be accomplished through emails, conference calls or formalized meetings.
-Rational for changing preparedness levels will be documented and maintained by the NRCC Center Manager.
+Rationale for changing preparedness levels will be documented and maintained by the NRCC Center Manager.